arcangelo7/amduat_scraper/README.md

-# Amduat Scraper - Theban Mapping Project
+# Theban Scraper - Theban Mapping Project

-Web scraper for extracting Amduat (Book of the Hidden Chamber) images from the Theban Mapping Project website.
+Web scraper for extracting funerary text images from the Theban Mapping Project website.

 ## Description

-This project scrapes the Theban Mapping Project website to collect images of the Amduat, an ancient Egyptian funerary text that describes the journey of the sun god Ra through the twelve hours of the night.
-The scraper organizes images by each of the twelve hours, downloading them in the highest available resolution.
+This project scrapes the Theban Mapping Project website to collect images of ancient Egyptian funerary texts.
+Currently supports:

+- **Amduat** (Book of the Hidden Chamber): Describes the sun god Ra's journey through the twelve hours of the night
+- **Book of Caverns**: Another ancient Egyptian funerary text describing the underworld journey

+The scraper organizes images by their respective sections (hours for Amduat, sections for Book of Caverns), downloading them in the highest available resolution.

 ## Features

 - Automatically discovers all tombs in the Valley of the Kings
-- Identifies and extracts Amduat/Imydwat images from tomb documentation
+- Identifies and extracts funerary text images from tomb documentation
-- Organizes images by the twelve hours of the night
+- Organizes images by their respective sections (hours, divisions, etc.)
 - Downloads images in original high resolution
 - Creates structured folder hierarchy for easy navigation